mohamedsamirspot/Full-Devops-Project_Infrastructure/README.md

 - Now ssh to this public vm from your local machine to begin the work

-- get clone the Infrastructure files to deploy jenkins
+- git clone the Infrastructure files to deploy jenkins

       git clone https://github.com/mohamedsamirspot/Full-Devops-Project_Infrastructure